serge-prysiazhnyi/nord-test/README.md

+# Start the project

+- npm run dev
+- npm run preview

+# Build the project

+- npm run build

+## desired improvements

+- check user credential validation rules on server side and align login form validation with these rules
+- toggle password input mode
+- check pagination for servers list and implement it in ServersListContainer component
+- or add load more button (virtualization is needed for long list)
+- register route and sign up form

+### Vite template documentation:

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.